entrope/srnx/Succinct_RINEX.md

 If the `EVTF` file offset is zero, no special events are present.

-Each satellite directory entry contains the three-character satellite identifier, followed by the file offset of its `SATE` chunk.
+Each satellite directory entry contains the three-character satellite identifier as used in RINEX, followed by the file offset of the satellite's `SATE` chunk.

 ## <a name="evtf"></a>EVTF: Event Flag or Special Record